When was the last time you painted the outside of your house?

-For a neutral tone that’ll leave your home looking fresh, modern, and looked after, opt for warm taupe.
-It’s a colour that doesn’t make too much of a bold statement and will blend in nicely with your street.
+For a neutral tone that’ll leave your home looking fresh, modern, and looked after, opt for warm Taupe.
+It’s a colour that doesn’t make too much of a bold statement and will blend nicely with your street.
 If you’re looking for a hassle-free option, this could be the best colour for your house.

-Warm taupe is a classic, so you won’t have to worry about it going out of fashion.
+Warm Taupe is a classic, so you won’t have to worry about it going out of fashion.
 It’s a safe colour that’s been popular for years.

 7. Navy Blue

-For an undeniably contemporary choice, why not go for navy blue?
+For an undeniably stylish choice, why not go for navy blue?
 It’s a low-maintenance option because of its dark hue, meaning that it’ll last for years with little work.
 It also adds a little bit of colour without being over the top.